-This iteration of the Environmental Report is being published alongside the 'pre-submission' version of the Neighbourhood Plan, with a view to informing Regulation 14 consultation.
+An earlier iteration of the Environmental Report was being published alongside the 'presubmission' version of the Neighbourhood Plan, which informed Regulation 14 consultation.

 The SA must be considered, alongside consultation responses, when finalising the plan.

 The environmental report prepared pursuant to Article 5, the opinions expressed pursuant to Article 6 and the results of any transboundary consultations entered into pursuant to Article 7 shall be taken into account during the preparation of the plan or programme and before its adoption or submission to the legislative procedure.